 In more severe cases, minimally invasive surgery such as sclerotherapy, or rubber band ligation, may be necessary to help get rid of hemorrhoids faster.
 In the most severe cases, surgery may need to take place in order to move the hemorrhoids entirely.

-Another treatment for hemorrhoids is rubber band ligation.
+Rubber Band Ligation: Another treatment for hemorrhoids is rubber band ligation.
 This entails using a tight rubber band to encircle the base of the hemorrhoids, which cuts off the area of any circulation causing it to decay.
+Hemorrhoid banding can be uncomfortable and may cause bleeding, which might begin two to four days after the procedure but is rarely severe.
+Occasionally, more-serious complications can occur.

 Do Hemorrhoids Go Away On Their Own?